mebeim/aoc/2019/README.md

         # See what's the solution to find all other keys having taken k.
         dist += minimum_steps(newsrc, n_find - 1, newkeys)

-        # Update the current solution if that was better.
+        # Update the current solution if this one is better.
         if dist < best:
             best = dist